Okemos, Michigan

 Okemos (/ˈoʊkəməs/ OH-kə-məss) is a census-designated place (CDP) in Ingham County in the U.S. state of Michigan.
 The population of the CDP was 25,121 at the 2020 census.
-Okemos is part of the urban area of Lansing–East Lansing, and is located nearby the campus of Michigan State University.
+Okemos is part of the urban area of Lansing–East Lansing, and is located near the campus of Michigan State University.
 Okemos is located mostly within Meridian Charter Township, with a small portion extending south into Alaiedon Township and east into Williamstown Township.

-Okemos contains its own post offices with the 48805 and 48864 ZIP Codes, as well as its own school district, Okemos Public Schools, that also serves portions of the surrounding area.
+Okemos has post offices with 48805 and 48864 ZIP Codes, and the school district Okemos Public Schools, that also serves portions of the surrounding area.

 History

 Pioneer Freeman Bray platted the village in 1841, giving it the name of Hamilton.
 Residents called it Okemos, after chief John Okemos ("Little Chief"), of the Ojibway (Chippewa) people.
 In 1859, the State legislature officially named the village "Okemos" in honor of the chief.

 The Red Cedar River, a tributary of the Grand River, flows from east to west through Okemos.